 Backpacking West Fork Foss Lakes Trail

 West Fork Foss Lakes Trail is known for being a fantastic backpacking trail because of its variability.
-While many people make their final destination, Big Heart Lake, first time backpackers and families with small children will do shorter backpacking trips to Trout Lake(first lake of the trail), which is only a couple miles into the trail.
+While many people make their final destination, Big Heart Lake, first-time backpackers and families with small children will do shorter backpacking trips to Trout Lake(the first lake of the trail), which is only a couple of miles into the trail.

 Day 1: Little Heart Lake